Actively Recruiting

 • Limb with phlebitis or infection

-• Already included in the study
+• Already included in this study

 AI-Screening